 Whether you are aiming at working towards an honour’s thesis, on a capstone project or on a research topic that is in conjunction with a course you took at your home institution: contact us and we will assist you with finding the appropriate academic at Newcastle University and working out the correct amount of credit attached to the Independent Study Option.
 This is critical because you need to be a fully enrolled student (60 UK credits) during your time at Newcastle in order to maintain your visa status.

 We are pleased to announce the launch of a programme that combines a semester (or a year) of taking classes with undergraduate research, both during the semester and extended into the summer following.
-The first semester will be semester 2, 2012 (spring semester 2012), with an application deadline in October 2011.
+For further information about this programme please contact the study abroad team.

 I Involved faculties and schools

 Marine Science and Technology